A special type of spoiler. Since this is a spoiler-fueled trope, all spoilers are unmarked. Consider yourself warned.

 - Castle: The first half of a two-part episode in the second season ended with Beckett's apartment blown up, leaving her fate hanging in the balance.
 The trailers for the next week's episode even went so far as to not show her!
 However, it's apparent 60 seconds into the episode that she's alive.

 - The season six premiere ends with Castle poisoned and only having a day to live.
-In the next episode we find out that there is an antidote and by the end of the episode Beckett has retrieved and Castle is saved.
+In the next episode we find out that there is an antidote, which by the end of the episode Beckett has retrieved and Castle is saved.

 - The finale for 24's fifth season ended up with Jack Bauer taken by the Chinese, which would have been great if the next season focused on getting him back, or his escape or something.
 Instead, the sixth season starts with him being escorted off a boat in cuffs and shackles.